leripio/R4ER/README.md

 Over the past years I've received a lot of messages asking what I considered to be the most important subjects one should learn in order to start a career in economic research.
 R for Economic Research is my contribution to those who have some knowledge of R programming but still lack the necessary tools to carry out professional economic analysis.
 This is an intermediate-level book where the reader will find shortcuts to start working on a variety of tasks and also valuable references to delve into the details of more complex topics.

-After six years as a professional in this field, I believe I am in a position to suggest a set of necessary tools for this type of work.
 The reasoning behind the book can be described as follows.

 **Modern economic research requires a solid knowledge of a programming language**.
 In fact, with a growing set of data now available through APIs it is possible to produce automated analyzes almost instantly using efficient techniques.
 In addition, unstructured data only becomes true information if correctly handled.
 I chose R because I strongly believe that Tidyverse is unrivaled as a data science workflow.